wavefrontHQ/wavefront-cli/README.md

 # Wavefront CLI

-The Wavefront Command Line Interface (CLI) is a utility for automating the installation and configuration of Wavefront Proxies, Collector Agents (Telegraf), and Integrations.
+The Wavefront Command Line Interface (CLI) is a utility for automating the installation and configuration of the Wavefront proxy, Telegraf (metric collector agent), and integrations.
 Future versions will provide an interface for common API tasks such as adding source tags to a host, deploying dashboards, and sending events into Wavefront.
+The CLI uses native package managers to install packages (i.e. yum, apt-get) and therefore should be run as sudo.

 ## Installation